Morse index, Betti numbers and singular set of bounded area minimal hypersurfaces: Singular set and Morse index in dimensions at least

 Let $(M^8,g)$ be a closed manifold of dimension $8$ and $\Sigma$ a closed minimal hypersurface embedded smoothly outside of finitely many points, of finite index.
-Then there exist $L$ $\delta$-telescopes $T_1,...,T_L$ such that all $T_i$ are disjoint and
+Then there exist disjoint $(\delta,K)$-telescopes $T_1,...,T_L$ such that $T_i$ are at positive distance from one another, and

 \end{lemme}